krishna4a6av/.config/README.md

 | `Neovim`    | Editor                                              |

  The script currently changes gtk themes as well hard generated as well as matugen.
- I don't use any qt application so no qt support, matugen works with it thoug.
+ I don't use any qt application so no qt support, matugen works with it though.

-* You can adjust the wallpaper manager in /config/colors/Themer/Wallpapers.sh, the script uses swww by default.
-* Display setting is set at 2880x1800 in 14", 120 Hz for me you can adjust it int /hypr/config/monitors.conf.
+- To use matugen colors you need to install it from you distros's package manager as well.

 ---